 From 2012, functions of the former Department of Employment, Economic Development and Innovation are now administered by the following departments:

-These and Queensland Justice are a lot tighter up here and you feel more protected than in New South Wales where no-one helps the worker, just big business.
+These and Queensland Justice and Attorney-General are a lot tighter up here and you feel more protected than in New South Wales where no-one helps the worker, just big business.
 WorkCover Qld is more modern and uses social engineering and decentralised management, not the Dickensian English laws in New South Wales which load all costs onto central management to no real benefit.
 People here are much more oriented to small businesses like us and we find it easy to do business in Queensland.
 Fair Work Commission administers wages.

 People although not as rich as New South Wales pay their bills and are happy for you to see them again.

 Drivers' licences and other transport matters can be handled online via the Queensland Dept of Transport and Main Roads's Website, a great idea considering Queensland is a large state and this will reduce the paperwork and make life more efficient when dealing with Queensland Transport.
 Also driver's licences are much less expensive than in NSW.

 The only downside is finding accommodation near transport as Brisbane transport only runs on specific routes and often cuts out after 6pm unless it is a major road, not as extensive as Sydney or Melbourne.
 You may need a car, take a taxi or stay overnight near the Brisbane Transit Centre to link accommodation and transport needs e.g. early interstate or interurban buses or trains.

 It is very hard to make money busking in Brisbane.
 The Brisbane City Council only has auditions for permits in Queen St Mall every 3 months and I could not pass the audition although I have played in Sydney, Melbourne, Orange and Castlemaine.